flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 ---
 title: Custom Custom Flight Management System
-description: Dive into the A32NX's custom FMS and stay informed with the latest known issues.
-Get tips for effective flight planning and troubleshooting.
+description: Dive into the A32NX's custom FMS and stay informed with the latest known issues and troubleshooting tips.
 ---

 <link rel="stylesheet" href="/../../stylesheets/reported-issues.css">